Bankim Sardar College

 Bankim Sardar College, established in 1955, is an undergraduate college in Tangrakhali, South 24 Parganas, West Bengal, India.
 It is affiliated with the University of Calcutta.

 History

-This college was stablished in 1955 at Tangrakhali village under the Canning subdivision.
+This college was established in 1955 at Tangrakhali village under the Canning subdivision.
 Since there were no higher educational institutes in the Sundarban locality, a disadvantaged and underprivileged region of the country, the college provides now provides access to education.